mvz/code-kata-utrecht-2014-12-11/README.md

 - All updates happen simultaneously.
 - Cells at the edge have fewer neighbours.
 The missing neighbours are considered dead.
-- ALT: The grid wraps around at the edges, so forms a torus.
+- Alternative: The grid wraps around at the edges, so it forms a torus.

 ## Examples